How to Use Threads for IO Tasks in Python

 • Running multiple threads is only effective for I/O-bound tasks

-Now you're maybe wondering, why do we need to use threads if they can't run simultaneously?
-Before we answer that question, let's see why threads can't run at the same time.
+Now, you may be wondering why we need to use threads if they can't run simultaneously.
+Before we answer that question, let's see why threads can't run simultaneously.

 Python's GIL

-Now, why do we need to use threads then?
+Why do we need to use threads?
 Well, Python releases the lock while waiting for the I/O block to resolve, so if your Python code makes a request to an API, a database in the disk, or downloading from the internet, Python doesn't give it a chance to even acquire the lock, as these kinds of operations happen outside the GIL.
 In a nutshell, we only benefit from threads in the I/O bound.

 Single Thread